 - Collar Counties = 25 Miles: Child's primary residence is in a collar county (defined as Cook, DuPage, Kane, Lake, McHenry, or Will) to another residence in the state greater than 25 miles.
-Relocation initially prohibited. - Other Areas = 50 Miles: For those outside of the collar counties, then there is a 50 mile rule.

-• Outside State But within 25 Miles: When the child's current primary residence can be changed outside the borders of Illinois but within 25 miles of the current primary residence, this would be allowed.
+Relocation initially prohibited. - Other Areas = 50 Miles: For those outside of the collar counties, then there is a 50 mile rule. - Outside State But within 25 Miles: When the child's current primary residence can be changed outside the borders of Illinois but within 25 miles of the current primary residence, this would be allowed. - Miles are measured by "an" internet mapping service.
+The implication is that one uses lowest miles measured by that service, even if a longer distance, but no caselaw addresses this gradual occasional issue.